Challenges and opportunities for AI to help deliver fusion energy

-It came across from the discussions that there were multiple, exciting opportunities for AI to be used to advance fusion; in accelerating fusion materials research, in advancing fusion plant design, in scaling up simulation capacity to give just three examples.
+It came across from the discussions that there were multiple problems where AI can be used to advance fusion: in accelerating fusion materials research, in advancing fusion plant design, in scaling up simulation capacity to give just three examples.
 There are opportunities for academia and industry to collaborate on fusion research and extend their respective fields of expertise.
 For example, academics can broaden their understanding of the wider fusion landscape and industry can develop and refine uncertainty quantification methods.

 There was consensus that the full benefit of AI will only be realised with informed use.
 This requires skills development, long-term collaboration between fusion and AI experts, good data management and curation practices, robust scrutiny, and understanding of uncertainties.
 The best use of AI requires us to apply the right focus --- identifying which problems AI can help with and which AI tools are most appropriate to address those problems.
 Adopting and embedding FAIR data principles will also help with robustness and trust that results are reliable.